kmballantyne/UChicago/README.md

 # UChicago
-UChicago repository for all demos, projects, and assignments completed at UChicago.
+UChicago repository for all coding demos, projects, and assignments completed at UChicago.
+Programming Languages include R, Python, and Jupyter Notebook Courses include:
+- BIOS 20151: Introduction to Quantitative Modeling in Biology
+- BIOS 20153: Fundamentals of Ecology and Evolution
+- BIOS 20186: Fundamentals of Cell and Molecular Biology
+- BIOS 20187: Fundamentals of Genetics
+- BIOS 20188: Fundamentals of Physiology
+- BIOS 20189: Fundamentals of Developmental Biology
+- BIOS 26210: Mathematical Methods for Biological Sciences I
+- BIOS 26211: Mathematical Methods for Biological Sciences II
+- DATA 11800: Introduction to Data Science I
+- DATA 11900: Introduction to Data Science II
+- DATA 22700: Data Visualization and Communication